**This article was revised on 2019.08.30 due to the updates of ACR11.4**

 Caption; ISO priorty(f/2.1 ISO-100 1/25ss) Adobe Modern04

 To get RAW(DNG) images, you must shoot with Auto(DR compensation),Av,Tv,ISO or Manual modes.
 I recommend you to select ISO priorty(ISO 80-100).
 Anytime you can adjust EV value.
 If you are skilled photographer, don’t hesitate to use Manual mode.
-You can enjoy “Slow Shutter in 360” with selecting the mechanical aperture(2.1,3.5 & 5.6)
+You can enjoy “Slow Shutter in 360” with selecting the mechanical aperture(2.1,3.5 or 5.6)

 Caption; Manual(f/5.6 ISO-100 4.0ss) Adobe Artistic06